Global CFO Turnover Index: H1 2025 S&P 500 By the Numbers

 Trending CFO Turnover

-S&P 500 CFO turnover reached a six-year high of 17.8% in 2024, matching the peak set in 2021, with 89 new CFOs appointed.
-This is primarily driven by a spike in turnover in the technology and industrial sectors.
+S&P 500 CFO turnover reached a seven-year high of 12% in H1 2025, with 61 new CFOs appointed.
+This is primarily driven by a spike in turnover in the industrial sector and increasing retirement rates.

 First-time vs. Experienced hires